 PRINT arguments separated by a comma will be spaced apart when written to the screen.
 Arguments separated by a semicolon will be smashed together.

 You can use AT to indent a given number of pixels.

 at 80:print "@" @ Ok at 86:put 64 @ Ok █

 As you can see, PUT writes a character with a given ASCII code (32…127).

 Also note that you can place more than one command on a line as long as you separate them by a colon (‘:’).
-The line must not become wider than the screen.
+The line must not become wider than the screen when you do this.

-If the line gets too long, a backslash (‘\’) is shown at the end to indicate the issue.
-Mind that the line will not have been accepted when this happens!
+If the line gets too long, a backslash (‘\’) is shown at the end to signal the issue.
+Mind that when this happens, the line will not have been accepted!